dmalawey/openME/courses.md

 Binders were posted April 30, 2025.
 Also, see the third PDF which includes several sets of software scripts that work in Matlab.
 This is the first course that required use of computers as the calculator to generate solutions.
 The skill that is practiced by entering the problems into the computer is not so much "learning to code" but learning to convert a problem on paper into discrete and workable math functions that can be computed on a PC.
 If you know nothing about Matlab, there is still much you can understand in reading the code in the "course_machineDynamics.pdf" file in digital computing for mechanical engineering.

+* Textbook ► Design of Machinery by Norton, 4th Edition
 * [ME213 Machine Dynamics Binder](https://raw.githubusercontent.com/dmalawey/openME/main/docs/ME213_MachineDynamicsBinder.pdf)
 * [ME213 Machine Dynamics Notes](https://raw.githubusercontent.com/dmalawey/openME/main/docs/ME213_MachineDynamicsNotes.pdf)
 * [ME213 Machine Dynamics Code](https://raw.githubusercontent.com/dmalawey/openME/main/docs/ME213_MachineDynamicsCode.pdf)